b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 I popped those raw texts into [Beyond Compare](https://www.scootersoftware.com/download), since it allowed for more flexible comparisons, such as ignoring case, e.g. "And it came to pass" vs "and it came to pass" syntactically does count as a change, but practically I find those inconsequential.

 Once I spend more time on the comparison, I'll look for a way to [[TODO#Functional|share my findings here]].
+I intend to describe the enumeration of changes that I see, and actually parse out which of the 16k changes that I would subjectively call meaningful.
 Meanwhile, you now have the same links I do.